-- Take the boiled potatoes and mash them well until no lumps are present.
+- Take boiled potatoesand mash them well until no lumps are present.

-- Add 2 tablespoon of rice flour to it to form a soft dough.
-If the dough is too soggy add more rice flour.
+- Next Add 2 tablespoon of riceflour an, dried curry leaves and salt.
+MIx everything to form a soft dough.
+If the dough is too soggy add more riceflour.

 Filling the kachori

-- Apply oil in palm and take small portion of the dough, make a round and flatten it.
+- First, apply oil in palm and take small portion of the dough, make a round and flatten it.

-- Take a tablespoon of the filling in the centre and bring the edges to the centre and seal the kachoris.
+- Then, take a tablespoon of the chicken filling in the centre then bring the edges together to seal the kachoris.

-- Lightly oil the kachoris with a brush and bake in a pre heated oven at180 degrees for 20 minutes and with the upper rod on for another 5 minutes for the nice golden colour.
+- Lightly oil the kachoriswith a brush and bake in a pre heated oven at 180 degrees Celcius for 20 minutes.
+For the nice golden colour and crispy outer caoting, bake it for 5 mins extra with the upper rod.

-- Serve the potato kachoris with mint coriander chutney.
+- Serve the potato kachoris hot with some mint coriander chutney.

-- Both the filling and the kachoris can be made and kept in fridge and can be baked when required.
+- Both the filling and the kachori dough can be prepared in advance and stored in the fridge.

 - For the vegetarian version, you can use paneer, coconut, soya, etc.